MHalemDEV2024/wireframing/README.md

 Each of these elements plays a vital role in creating wireframes that communicate both structure and intent — making it easier to test ideas, gather feedback, and move confidently into visual design and development.

+## 🧱 Types of Wireframes

+Wireframes can be categorized based on their level of detail and fidelity.
+The two main types are:

+### 🔹 Low-Fidelity Wireframes

+**Definition:**
+Low-fidelity wireframes are simple, hand-drawn or grayscale representations of a design layout.
+They focus on structure and functionality without getting into visual details like colors, fonts, or images.

+**When to Use:**
+- Early stages of the design process
+- Brainstorming ideas and layout
+- Quick feedback and iteration

+**Key Characteristics:**
+- Basic shapes and placeholders
+- Minimal text
+- No color or styling

+**Example Use Case:**
+Sketching ideas for an app’s home screen layout before diving into detailed design.

+---

+### 🔸 High-Fidelity Wireframes

+**Definition:**
+High-fidelity wireframes are more detailed and closely resemble the final product.
+They often include precise spacing, real content, font choices, and sometimes basic interactivity.

+**When to Use:**
+- Later stages of design
+- Presenting to stakeholders
+- Preparing for prototyping or developer handoff

+**Key Characteristics:**
+- Detailed layout with accurate spacing
+- Real or sample content
+- UI elements (buttons, dropdowns, etc.) in final form

+**Example Use Case:**
+Creating a full design of a product page with real images, pricing info, and CTAs for client approval.

+---

+## 🧐 What Type of Wireframe is This?

+> **Type:** Low-Fidelity Wireframe
+> **Reason:** The wireframe currently created is a basic structure using placeholder boxes and simple text labels.
+It is meant to illustrate layout and navigation flow without visual styling or interactive elements.
+Ideal for early-stage review and feedback.